Mung bean: South Asia

+In India and Pakistan, cooked mung dal is often paired with boiled white basmati rice in a combination dish called "dal chawal".

+In Sri Lanka, boiled Mung beans are usually eaten with grated coconut and lunu-miris, a spicy chili and onion sambol, most commonly as a breakfast food.
+Mung beans are also added to kiribath, which is then termed mung-kiribath.
+During the traditional New Year Celebration (celebrated in April) mung beans are used to make a traditional fried sweet, mung-kavum.

 East Asia

 In southern Chinese cuisine, whole mung beans are used to make a tángshuǐ, or dessert, called lǜdòu tángshuǐ, which is served either warm or chilled.
 They are also often cooked with rice to make congee.
 Unlike in South Asia, whole mung beans seldom appear in savory dishes.

 In Hong Kong, hulled mung beans and mung bean paste are made into ice cream or frozen ice pops.
 Mung bean paste is used as a common filling for Chinese mooncakes in East China and Taiwan.
 During the Dragon Boat Festival, the boiled and shelled beans are used as filling in zongzi prepared for consumption.
 The beans may also be cooked until soft, blended into a liquid, sweetened, and served as a beverage, popular in many parts of China.
 In South China and Vietnam, mung bean paste may be mixed with sugar, fat, and fruits or spices to make pastries, such as bánh đậu xanh.

 In Korea, skinned mung beans are soaked and ground with some water to make a thick batter.
 This is used as a basis for the Korean pancakes called bindae-tteok.
 They are also commonly used for Hobak-tteok.